Shift to A “Performance Planning” Mindset

 Provide an objective basis for performance planning sessions

-Make company metrics related to a job clear and top of mind
+Create organization metrics related to each job, clear and top of mind

 Give the employee a self-evaluation form (and their revised role description)

-The manager should review the structure of the form with the employee and reiterate that the performance planning session is an opportunity to work together on the employee’s career goals.
-The employee’s self-evaluation will go into BLOOM® for future reference and planning.Managers must complete a self-review to evaluate their own supervisory performance
+The manager should review the form's structure with the employee and reiterate that the performance planning session is an opportunity for them to work together on the employee’s career goals.
+The employee’s self-evaluation will be stored in BLOOM for future reference and planning.Managers complete a self-review to evaluate their own supervisory performance

-Since performance planning is a collaborative process it’s essential for managers to reflect on their part of the relationship and to pay attention to how they are supporting the employee’s growth and development.Managers must complete a performance evaluation for the employee
+Since performance planning is a collaborative process, it’s essential for managers to reflect on their part of the relationship and to pay attention to how they are supporting the employee’s growth and development.Managers complete a performance evaluation for the employee

-Prior to the performance planning session, managers need to review available information from the employee’s past sessions.
-If you’re using BLOOM® this includes reviewing the employee’s performance logs (praises, concerns, and so on).
-It also means entering 2-3 of their own goals for the employee and setting expectations and assignments for training.
-This adds to the goals the employee already set for himself and demonstrates a willingness to further challenge and support him.Managers must submit all documentation to the department manager
+Prior to the performance planning session, managers should review the available information from the employee’s past sessions.
+If you’re using BLOOM, this includes reviewing the employee’s performance logs (praises, concerns, and so on).
+It also means setting two to three goals for the employee and establishing expectations and assignments for training.
+This adds to the goals the employee has already set for himself and demonstrates a willingness to challenge the team member further and provide support.Managers submit all documentation to the department manager

-Also prior to the performance planning session the manager must submit all documentation to the department manager for review.
-Review any questions or concerns to ensure that the session is productive and on target with the organization's goals.Conduct performance planning session
+Also, before the performance planning session, the manager should submit all documentation to the department manager for review.
+Review any questions or concerns to ensure that the session is productive and on target with the organization's goals.Conduct performance planning dialogue

 Establish the purpose -- Review the benefits of performance planning and provide an overview of what’s included in the meeting.